geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

-Four distinct working groups quickly emerged: infrastructure developers exploring containers and development environment setup, documentation specialists testing tutorials with fresh eyes and filling in docs gaps, API developers working on Python integration and data manipulation workflows, and strategists zooming out to question JupyterGIS' fundamental purpose.
+Four distinct working groups quickly emerged: infrastructure developers exploring containers and development environment setup, documentation specialists filling in gaps and testing tutorials with fresh eyes, API developers working on Python integration and data manipulation workflows, and strategists zooming out to question JupyterGIS' fundamental purpose.
 Each team made valuable contributions and wrote a summary of their activities: